quintinbland/Ledger1/README.md

 `pip install streamlit`

-- To run the ledge in streamlit:
+- To run the ledger in streamlit:

 `streamlit run your_script.py`